 Are you, or the person you know, having problems knowing what day of the week it is or getting lost in a familiar place?

-It's common to forget the day of the week or one's destination – for a moment.
-But people living with dementia can become lost on their own street, not knowing how they got there or how to get home.
+Have you ever forgotten what day of the week it is or can't remember why you went into your bedroom?
+It happens to all of us.
+People living with dementia can become lost on their own street, not knowing how they got there or how to get home.

 Sign 5: Impaired judgement